Kriz-hub/Holiday-Dialysis/README.md

 To get this project really finished I added shadow hovering.
 I saw an interesting youtube to do it in a way to keep the rendering significant lower which is good for older devices, see Acknowledgements.
 The trick is to animate opacity instead of animating shadow size.

 ## Skeleton
-The wireframe was made in [Balsamiq]https://balsamiq.com/.
-At first I hadn't an idea how to make a responsive design, my only thoughts in the beginning was to get it right on my lap top.
-Therefore I couldn't make wireframes for tablet or smartphone.
+The wireframe was made in ![Balsamiq]https://balsamiq.com/.
+My only thoughts first was to get it right on my laptop.
+I hadn't much of an idea how to get it on smaller devices.
 This were the early wireframes:
 * [Section1: Home](https://github.com/Kriz-hub/Holiday-Dialysis/blob/master/OldWireframes/Wireframe%201.png)
 * [Section2: About](https://github.com/Kriz-hub/Holiday-Dialysis/blob/master/OldWireframes/Wireframe%202.png )
 * [Section3: Contact](https://github.com/Kriz-hub/Holiday-Dialysis/blob/master/OldWireframes/Wireframe%203.png)